Ghilbi/CITCS-Schedule-Management-System/schedule-app/Documentation.md

 ## Overview

-The Academic Schedule Management System is a web application designed for educational institutions to manage academic course schedules, room allocations, and timetables.
+The DCS System is a web application designed for educational institutions to manage academic course schedules, room allocations, and timetables.
 It provides a comprehensive tool for planning and visualizing academic schedules across different trimesters and year levels.

 ## System Architecture